metacpan/metacpan-cpan-extracted/distros/N/Net-RDAP/README.md

 # DESCRIPTION

 [Net::RDAP](https://metacpan.org/pod/Net::RDAP) provides an interface to the Registration Data Access Protocol (RDAP).

-RDAP is a replacement for Whois.
+RDAP is gradually replacing Whois as the preferred way of obtainining information about Internet resources (IP addresses, autonymous system numbers, and domain names).
+As of writing, RDAP is quite well-supported by Regional Internet Registries (who are responsible for the allocation of IP addresses and AS numbers) but is still being rolled out among domain name registries and registrars.

-[Net::RDAP](https://metacpan.org/pod/Net::RDAP) does all the hard work of determining the correct server to query ([Net::RDAP::Registry](https://metacpan.org/pod/Net::RDAP::Registry) is an interface to the IANA registries), querying the server ([Net::RDAP::UA](https://metacpan.org/pod/Net::RDAP::UA) is an RDAP HTTP user agent), and parsing the response ([Net::RDAP::Object](https://metacpan.org/pod/Net::RDAP::Object) and its submodules provide access to the data returned by the server).
+[Net::RDAP](https://metacpan.org/pod/Net::RDAP) does all the hard work of determining the correct server to query ([Net::RDAP::Registry](https://metacpan.org/pod/Net::RDAP::Registry) is an interface to the IANA registry of RDAP services), querying the server ([Net::RDAP::UA](https://metacpan.org/pod/Net::RDAP::UA) is an RDAP HTTP user agent), and parsing the response ([Net::RDAP::Object](https://metacpan.org/pod/Net::RDAP::Object) and its submodules provide access to the data returned by the server).
+As such, it provides a single unified interface to information about all unique Internet identifiers.

 # METHODS

+## Constructor

-        $rdap = Net::RDAP->new;
+        $rdap = Net::RDAP->new(%OPTIONS);

 Constructor method, returns a new object.

+Supported options:

+- `use_cache` - if true, copies of RDAP responses are stored on disk, and are updated if the copy on the server is more up-to-date.
+This behaviour is disabled by default and must be explicitly enabled.
+- `debug` - if true, tells [Net::RDAP::UA](https://metacpan.org/pod/Net::RDAP::UA) to print all HTTP requests and responses to `STDERR`.

+## Domain Lookup

         $object = $rdap->domain($domain);

 This method returns a [Net::RDAP::Object::Domain](https://metacpan.org/pod/Net::RDAP::Object::Domain) object containing information about the domain name referenced by `$domain`.

 `$domain` must be a [Net::DNS::Domain](https://metacpan.org/pod/Net::DNS::Domain) object.
 The domain may be either a "forward" domain (such as `example.com`) or a "reverse" domain (such as `168.192.in-addr.arpa`).

-If no RDAP service can be found, or an error occurs, then `undef` is returned.
+If there was an error, this method will return a [Net::RDAP::Error](https://metacpan.org/pod/Net::RDAP::Error).

+## IP Lookup

         $object = $rdap->ip($ip);

 This method returns a [Net::RDAP::Object::IPNetwork](https://metacpan.org/pod/Net::RDAP::Object::IPNetwork) object containing information about the resource referenced by `$ip`.

 `$ip` must be a [Net::IP](https://metacpan.org/pod/Net::IP) object and can represent any of the
 following: